In most cases, it is simple to delete a Git branch. You'll learn how to delete a Git brach locally and remotely in this article.

 git push <remote> --delete <branch>.

-git branch origin --delete fix/authentication
+git push origin --delete fix/authentication

 The branch is now deleted remotely.